 These stores are either in small centres or standalone stores and generally serve the lower income customer.
 These stores benefitted from people who live in the area potentially not being able to shop at their usual places closer to work due to being locked down at home, or not being able to travel to their usual possibly larger malls.

 Another reason could be that the lower income consumer cannot stock up for longer periods due to their constrained budgets and thus will still frequent local stores for necessities.

-"Given the shift in patterns to smaller centres, it becomes more important to understand when the best time of day is to make your regular shopping trips which is why we have created the ShopSafe app in partnership with Tracker," says Linda Reid, Head of Data at Lightstone.
+"Given the shift in patterns to smaller centres, it becomes more important to understand when consumers make regular shopping trips which is why Lightstone created the ShopSafe app in partnership with Tracker," says Linda Reid, Head of Data at Lightstone.

-The Shopsafe app allows the user to view the relative attendance at a shopping centre on any specific day of week and identifies how busy the centre throughout the day.
+The Shopsafe app allows the user to view the relative attendance at a shopping centre on any specific day of the week and identifies how busy the centre is throughout the day.
 "People are now able to plan their shopping trips by understanding how busy each shopping location is, any hour of the day," she concludes.